 Use a clean canning funnel and ladle to fill each jar.
 Always follow the recipe’s instruction for headspace (the space between the level of fruit and the sealing lid).
 Wipe jar rims with clean paper towel.
 Carefully place the flat sealing lid on top with a magnetic stick.
 Tighten the screw band only just enough for it to stay on the jar (it has to leave enough room for the air to escape).

 Use canning tongs to carefully place the jars into the canner of boiling water.
-Filled jars must be covered by at least 2 in. of water.
+Filled jars must be covered by at least two inches of water.
 Start the timer on the processing when the water comes to a full rolling boil.
 Keep the water boiling for the entire processing time.

 Let processed jars stand at room temperature for 24 hours.
 Check that lids have sealed properly by pressing them.
 They should be flat and not pop up.
 Any jars that haven’t sealed can be stored in the fridge and used within two weeks.